Elabidisoufiane/Elabidisoufiane/README.md

 🛑🛑🛑🛑🛑🛑🛑🛑
 🎓 Engineer | AI & Full-Stack Developer | Innovating in the Industrial Field

-I am an engineering student specializing in Artificial Intelligence and Data Science, with strong skills in back-end and front-end development.
+I am an engineer specializing in Artificial Intelligence and Data Science, with strong skills in back-end and front-end development.
 My passion lies in developing intelligent systems and applications that optimize industrial processes and foster innovation.